marijnh/Eloquent-JavaScript/09_regexp.md

 in the `if` statement.

-If a line is not a section header or a property, the function checks whether it is a comment or an emty line using the expression `/^\s*(;.*)?$/`.
+If a line is not a section header or a property, the function checks whether it is a comment or an empty line using the expression `/^\s*(;.*)?$/`.
 Do you see how it works?
 The part between the ((parentheses)) will match comments, and the `?` makes sure it also matches lines containing only whitespace.
 When a line doesn't match